robohydra/robohydra/docs/head/plugin-stdlib/index.md

 (by default, all paths).
 Useful to simulate high-latency connections and to help reproduce certain race conditions.

-Can be configured with variables `delaypath` and `delaymillis` (number of milliseconds to wait, by default 2000).
+Can be configured with variables `delaypath`, `delaymillis` (number of milliseconds to wait, by default 2000), and `delaydisabled` (if given a truthy value, it disables the delay on startup; the appropriate head can of course be attached later to enable the delay).

 `frontend-dev-proxy`